hemantsai17/Coffee-Machine/README.md

 </p>

  # Description
-   Coffee app demonstrates billing of coffee selected by user and letting them have more tham one type of coffee to order with preffered add-ons.
+   Coffee app demonstrates billing of coffees selected by user and letting them have more tham one type of coffee to order with preffered add-ons.

   # TECH STACK
   * HTML